 Myth: You shouldn’t take more that 200 IU of vitamin D in supplement form every day.

-UPDATE: The Institute of Medicine of the National Academies’ new guidelines recommend a daily intake of 600 IU of vitamin D for people under 70 years of age and up to 800 IU per day for people 71 and older.
+Truth: The Institute of Medicine of the National Academies’ guidelines recommend a daily intake of 600 IU of vitamin D for people under 70 years of age and up to 800 IU per day for people 71 and older.
 Also interesting: The Institute says most North Americans are getting enough vitamin D.

 That being said, other health authorities already advise higher amounts.
 For example, Osteoporosis Canada recommends between 400 and 1000 IU daily for adults under 50 and between 800 and 2000 IU daily for adults over 50.
 The Canadian Cancer Society advises adults take 1,000 IU daily in fall and winter months (or all year round if they are older, have dark skin, don’t go outside often and wear protective clothing that covers most of their skin).
 Your best bet is to ask your doctor how much vitamin D supplementation is right for you.